vj-abishek/airdrop/README.md

 ### FAQ
 <details>
     <summary>Why file transfer not working?</summary>
- As of now both user needs to be in online and they need to be chatting or in the same room to enable this feature.
-If you have any idea raise an issue
+ As of now both user needs to be in online and they need to be chatting or in the same room to enable this feature. <a href="https://github.com/vj-abishek/airdrop/issues/39#issuecomment-802627426">Check this issue</a>
 </details>
 <details>
     <summary>How can I find that file transfer is enabled?</summary>